·7 min read

-Facebook Ad Credit Codes in 2026: How They Work (and Which Card to Pair With Them)
+Facebook Ad Credit in 2026: How Ad Credit Codes Work (and the Best Card to Pair With Them)

 Facebook ad credit codes still circulate in 2026 — through Shopify, partner programs, Meta's own onboarding incentives, and the occasional reactivation offer.
 They're free spend when they work.
-But the rules around how they apply, what counts toward your card's rewards, and what happens when the coupon runs out are widely misunderstood.
+But the rules around how a facebook ad coupon applies, what counts toward your card's rewards, and what happens when the meta ad credit runs out are widely misunderstood.

 Where Facebook ad credits actually come from in 2026